Cluster Munition Ban Policy

 Use, production, transfer, and stockpiling

-Bangladesh is not known to have used, produced, transferred, or stockpiled cluster munitions.
-In 2013, a representative of Bangladesh’s armed forces told the CMC that Bangladesh does not possess cluster munitions.
+Bangladesh stated in September 2019 that it does not produce, export, or stockpile cluster munitions.
+Previously in 2013, a representative of Bangladesh’s armed forces told the Cluster Munitions Coalition (CMC) that Bangladesh does not possess cluster munitions.

-Cluster Munition Monitor interviews with Faiyaz Murshid Kazi, Counsellor, Permanent Mission of Bangladesh to the UN in New York, New York, 13 and 16 October 2017; CMC meeting with Toufiq Islam Shatil, Counsellor, Permanent Mission of Bangladesh to the UN in Geneva, Geneva, 6 September 2016; and meeting with Sarwar Mahmood, Counselor, Permanent Mission of Bangladesh to the UN in New York, New York, 19 October 2010.
+Statement of Bangladesh, Convention on Cluster Munitions Ninth Meeting of States Parties, Geneva, 2 September 2019.
+This marked the first time that Bangladesh elaborated its views on the convention, but officials had previously discussed the country’s views with the Cluster Munition Coalition (CMC) on many occasions.
+Cluster Munition Monitor interviews with Faiyaz Murshid Kazi, Counsellor, Permanent Mission of Bangladesh to the UN in New York, New York, 13 and 16 October 2017; CMC meeting with Toufiq Islam Shatil, Counsellor, Permanent Mission of Bangladesh to the UN in Geneva, Geneva, 6 September 2016; and meeting with Sarwar Mahmood, Counselor, Permanent Mission of Bangladeshto the UN in New York, New York, 19 October 2010.
 Notes by the CMC.

 For more information on Bangladesh’s policy and practice regarding cluster munitions through early 2010, see ICBL, Cluster Munition Monitor 2010 (Ottawa: Mines Action Canada, October 2010), p.
 196.

-Bangladesh attended the convention’s Meetings of States Parties in 2013 and 2014, as well as intersessional meetings of the convention in 2011 and 2014.
-It did not participate in the First Review Conference in 2015 or any meetings since then.
+Statement of Bangladesh, Convention on Cluster Munitions Ninth Meeting of States Parties, Geneva, 2 September 2019.
+Bangladesh attended the convention’s Meetings of States Parties in 2013 and 2014, and intersessional meetings in 2011 and 2014.
+It did not participate in the First Review Conference in Dubrovnik, Croatia in September 2015.

 CMC interview with Muhammad Golam Sarowar, Armed Forces Division, Armed Forces of Bangladesh, in Lusaka, 12 September 2013.
 Notes by the CMC.